florianmattana/florian/_posts/2026-03-17-fp4-fused-attention-kernel-sm120.md

 error: "Incorrect instruction type specified for mma with shape m16n8k64"

 I spent time going through CUTLASS source and NVIDIA forum posts before finding the answer.
 With `kind::mxf8f6f4`, the shape is always m16n8k32 regardless of element type.
-The K dimension in the shape name refers to the number of **8-bit containers**, not the number of logical elements.
+The K dimension in the shape name refers to the number of 8-bit containers, not the number of logical elements.
 For FP8, 32 containers hold 32 elements.
 For FP4, 32 containers still hold 32 elements — because each FP4 value is padded into an 8-bit container.

 This was my first hint that the 8-bit container rule would be important.
 I did not fully appreciate it yet.